The author is a guitarist and bassist with over 35 years of experience as a musician.

 Though I spent most of my career as a rock guitarist, I confess to a period of time in my life where I played in an acoustic duo.
 We chose mid-powered acoustic guitar amps to get our sound across, and they worked out just fine.

-The units in this review make great acoustic guitar amps for home use, and if that is your intention there is nothing wrong with it.
+The units in this review make great acoustic guitar amps for home use or jamming with friends, and if that is your intention there is nothing wrong with it.
 However, I chose these amps with the gigging guitarist in mind.
 I’m thinking of guitarists who sing and play small venues.
 If that’s you, these amps will serve you well.

 If you play acoustic guitar in a rock band you need to have a different plan, such as going through your band’s PA system via a direct box.
 Most of the amps in this review aren’t going to be loud enough to compete with a rock band on their own.

-So, if you are a performer who needs to get by in moderate-volume gigs, what should you be looking?
+So, if you are a performer who needs to get by in moderate-volume gigs, what should you be looking for?
 Here is what I think is important:

 - Features: Some of these units sure do have a lot of knobs, but that’s a good thing.
 You may or may not need built-in effects, but features that control noise and feedback are very useful.
 You’ll also appreciate some smart options when it comes to EQ shaping.